fxfactorial/brozip/README.md

 As always, please report bugs and PRs are always welcome.

-1. Even though this is only 200 lines of Code, there are still places that can be refactored and made more `DRY`
+1. Even though this is only `250 lines of Code, there are still places that can be refactored and made more ~DRY` or just generally improved.
-2. I'm leaving this for someone eager to get into open-source or `OCaml`